chauntelkellar/devops-technical-challenge/README.md

 - [ ] The backend is a RoR application using postgres.
 The project uses the gem PG and this gem depends on the `libpq-dev` library.
 Make sure to ensure your Dockerfile for the backend accounts for this dependency.
+- [ ] For the backend you need to seed the database before it will provide any data.
+The fastest method to setup the database and seed it is by running the command `bin/rails db:setup`

 ## Environment